Ceramic Dictionary

 In locations where the earth was suitable for making clay, many ceramic firms became established.
 In the past each firm went through the whole process, from taking the clay out of the ground to decorating and firing the finished pieces.
 The workers were always employed in the same section so that they became specialists and quick in their work.
 The clay, after being dug out of the ground, was mixed with water and screened to clean, removing all insoluble material.
 The water was then filtered off, the clay left until it reached a semi-dry state, then cut into large separated blocks and left in caves, sometimes for up to two years, as ageing helps to improve the plasticity.

-Before being used, the clay has to be well kneaded to form a smooth plastic body, suitable for throwing and molding tiles, pots and plates.
-For the first firing, the pieces made in clay have to be left until they are bone dry.
-In Spain, the kilns used for firing were known as Arab Kilns and they created the heat by wood-firing.
-They were large brick structures, with two floors.
+Before being used, the clay had to be well kneaded to form a smooth plastic body, suitable for throwing and molding tiles, pots and plates.
+For the first firing, the pieces made in clay had to be left until they were bone dry.
+In Spain, the kilns used for firing were known as Arab Kilns and they created the heat by wood firing.
+They were large brick structures with two floors.
 The bottom floor of the kiln was for the wood-fire and the top for the objects going to be fired.
 The firing time depended on the size of the kiln and could take up to 24 hours.
-It started with a low fire and gradually heated up until it reached the required temperature and this point was judged by looking through the pin-holes to see the color of the heat and slipping out test pieces to see the evolution of a colored glaze.
+It started with a low fire which gradually heated up until it reached the required temperature and this point was judged by looking through the pin-holes to see the color of the heat and slipping out test pieces to see the evolution of a colored glaze.
 The timing with clay is not too important as slightly over-firing does not affect it, but with colors, over-firing can completely destroy all the work in the kiln.

 It became a popular product and started being made in other towns, such as Talavera and Barcelona.
 The trade was in the hands of the local merchants, but Moorish craftsmen, who had moved from Andalusia to live and work in the peaceful and prosperous Christian kingdoms increased their work, as it was not only for the wealthy families, but also for merchants, townspeople, religious communities, and was exported to the Mediterranean and the Low Countries.
 With this expansion, the Moorish traditions in decoration were gradually changing and being replaced with Christian motives.